rob-blackbourn/psycho/README.md

     --email "rob@example.com"
 ```

-This creates the standard
-project structure, with a local virtual environment.
-It will also upgrade pip and
+This creates the standard project structure, with a local virtual environment.
-install the project in the virtual environment.
+It will also upgrade pip and install the project in the virtual environment.

+The following flags are also supported:

+* `--no-venv` to not create a virtual environment.
+* `--no-tests` to not create the tests folder.
+* `--venv <venv-name>` to give the venv folder a specific name (the defailt is ".venv").

 ### install